Marshae Jones was charged in the death of her fetus. It's just the beginning.

 In April, before Alabama and Georgia had passed their laws that define fetuses as “human beings” to outlaw abortion, an Alabama grand jury indicted 27-year-old Marshae Jones for manslaughter after she was shot in the stomach, killing her fetus.

 The citizens of Jefferson County decided that Jones “intentionally caused the death of… unborn baby Jones by initiating a fight” with another woman outside a Dollar General in Pleasant Grove, Alabama.
 The indictment prompted a national outcry, but it made perfect sense to locals: “In the state of Alabama, an unborn baby has the same rights as a living child,” one woman told the New York Times.
 “Most people agree with it.”
+On Wednesday, the manslaughter charge against Jones was dropped.

 The recent laws banning abortion in Alabama and Georgia hinge on defining a fetus as a “person,” and, in turn, extending the natural rights of personhood to a fetus.
 Given their nature, the case has become a national flashpoint for the potential legal implications of “fetal personhood,” even beyond the intentions of the staunch anti-abortion advocates who tout it—from jailing women for miscarriages, which is already happening, to challenging the legality of procedures like IVF, which could happen if the premise is taken to its logical extreme.
 But the concept has been applied haphazardly across the law for decades, says Michelle Goodwin, a law professor at the University of California-Irvine and author of the upcoming book Policing the Womb.

-Note: This story has been updated to reflect breakings news in the Marshae Jones case.